hbish/conf-perf-testing-crypto-exchange/slides/04-performance-engineering.md

 <!-- note
 - It doesn't take a lot to cause an outage

 - What happened at Cloudflare, in a nutshell was a small change to a regular expression in it's WAF rules, backtracked and used up 100% of the CPU.
-This brought down Cloudflare’s core proxying, CDN and WAF functionality.
+This brought down their core proxying, CDN and WAF functionality.

-- What they immediately did after the outage was to introduce performance profiling to all of its WAF rules as part of their CI/CD, as well as a review of their SOPs for WAF rule deployments.
+- What they immediately did after the outage was to introduce performance profiling to all of its WAF rules as part of their CI/CD

-- If youre interested in root cause analysis and incident reports like I am.
-I strongly recommend you to have a look at cloudflare's blog post on its July 2nd outage.

 -->